 Rest assured, acupuncture can safely and effectively be used alongside other interventions like counselling or anti-depressant medication.

 Please do contact me if you would like to discuss anything further.
 Below you will find the results of recent research, some into acupuncture for depression, and some which suggests worthwhile self-help measures.
 Scientists at the University of Bern for example, published a paper(2) confirming the benefits of exercise for patients with depression.
+We also nowadays consider whether inflammation might lie to some extent and in some cases, behind depression: scroll down below to my 2018 article on the beneficial effects of the Mediterranean diet.

 (1) Global, regional, and national incidence, prevalence, and years lived with disability for 310 diseases and injuries, 1990–2015: a systematic analysis for the Global Burden of Disease Study 2015, page 1552.